 At some stage, the boardwalks ended and we had no option as to walk inland.
 It might be possible that we’ve walked some part of today’s stage on the Main route (or not even on the Camino itself), because we did not see any yellow arrows.

-Workers busy laying bricks for a new road – back breaking work!
+Workers busy laying bricks for a new road – back breaking work if you ask me!

 Today’s walk was a zig-zag stage!
-Sometimes we would be next to the ocean and then, without warning, the road gets to a dead end and we had to walk inland to find a new road.
-After a while, we would notice the boardwalks on our left next to the sea and then walk back to those … just to walk back inland within the next kilometre!
+Sometimes, we would be next to the ocean and then, without warning, the road gets to a dead end and we had to walk inland to find a new road.
+Then, after a while, we would notice the boardwalks on our left next to the sea again and start walking back to those … just to walk back inland within the next kilometre!

 Eventually we’ve got to a high point from where we could have a look as to where the road leads back to the sea.
 We could see a small hiking trail going down to the ocean and followed that path for a couple of kilometres before we were back at the beach.

 At a high point on our “inland excursion” from where we could find our way back to the sea

 On a rock, close to the ocean, we’ve decided it was time for breakfast.
 We have not found a single café on our route this morning and was quite hungry by now!

 As we’ve walked down to the ocean, we’ve noticed the road, once again, ended with nowhere to go.
 Berto decided that we had more than enough of “detours” and we took a hike through some bushes and trees to get back to the white sandy beach.
 We’ve walked for another kilometre on the beach before we, once again, found a proper road.